 Exterior Photography: More Than Just a Pretty Facade

 Capturing the external features of multifamily communities involves careful framing to highlight architectural details, landscaping, and outdoor spaces.
 It’s about giving viewers a genuine look at the community’s exterior, encouraging them to explore further.
-The goal is to present the property as more than just a building but as a functional and inviting living space.
+The goal is to present the property as more than just a building but a functional and inviting living space.

 Amenity Photography: Utilizing Quiet Times